 Teaching the theory of evolution in France: moving beyond wishful thinking

-Marc-André SELOSSE, National Museum of Natural History (MNHN) – Sorbonne Universities and Bernard GODELLE, University of Montpellier
+Marc-André Selosse, National Museum of Natural History (MNHN) – Sorbonne Universities and Bernard GODELLE, University of Montpellier

-The Origin of Species by C Darwin Wellcome /Wikimedia, CC BY
+*The Origin of Species* by C. Darwin, Wellcome / Wikimedia, CC BY

-An early adherent to evolutionary theories Lamarck (inventor of the concept of transformism, which establishes that the biological world has changed), our country has reluctantly, then slowly, assimilated the mechanisms that are at the origin of this biological change: natural selection, proposed by DarwinOther mechanisms related to evolution will be discovered later.
+An early adherent to the theories of the evolutionist Lamarck (the originator of the concept of transformism, which posits that the biological world has changed), our country has been reluctant to accept—and has only slowly come to understand—the mechanisms underlying this biological change: natural selection, as proposed by Darwin.
+Other mechanisms related to evolution will be discovered later.

-Evolution of the human skull.
+The evolution of the human skull.

 Wellcome Images/Wikimedia, CC BY